 This course explores psychological principles, theories and methodologies as they apply to issues of teaching and learning in diverse educational and community settings.
 Topics covered include theories of learning and motivation, developmental characteristics of learners, individual differences, teacher behavior, assessment, and socio-cultural influences on learning and schooling.
-Prerequisites: PSY 260 or PSY 263 Session Cycle: Varies

-PSY 385.
-Special Topics in Psychology.
+PSY 378.
+Industrial and Organization Psychology.
 3 Credit Hours.